Welcome to IJC

-The purpose of the IJC is to support independent and commercial journalists by providing:
+The Independent Journalist Collective (IJC) is a developing New Zealand member-based organisation dedicated to assisting both independent and commercial journalists by providing:

-• Journalist accreditation and identification
+- Journalist accreditation and identification

-• A recognised press identification card with member verification
+- A recognised press identification card with member verification

-• A professional Code of Ethics
+- A professional Code of Ethics

-• A transparent complaints and disciplinary process
+- A transparent complaints and disciplinary process

-• Professional standards and accountability for members
+- Professional standards and accountability for members

-• A collective network of journalists committed to ethical reporting
+- A collective network of journalists committed to ethical reporting

 Membership of the IJC may assist journalists in identifying themselves to event organisers, public bodies, courts, councils, and other organisations where media access is available.
 However, membership does not guarantee access to any event, venue, or institution, as access decisions remain the responsibility of the relevant organisation.